surifirstpin/biplus_documentation/docs/How to browse reports.md

 **1. Set home page icon** is used to set the report to home page screen.

-**2.**  Click on  **Edit** to customize a saved dashboard as per your business needs.
+**2.**  Click on  **Edit** to customize an existing report as per your business needs.

-> For instance,  to add phone number of the employee to an existing report and apply filter at same time, follow the below steps.
+> For instance,   add phone number of the employee to an existing report and apply filter at same time, follow the below steps.

 **3.** Select dimension field **Employee Phone.**